 I ALSO found a code for 50% off holiday cards from Shutterfly.
 We've skipped the holiday cards the past couple years, mostly because of the expense and the hassle of getting the kids to cooperate for photos...but if I'm being honest for 50% off I can probably justify sending cards that contain nothing but pet photos.

 (Poor Poppy's like, "thanx for the stocking but could really use bigger bed i promise not to eat it this time plz ok.")

 Thanks so much to RetailMeNot for sponsoring this post!
-RetailMeNot is offering $200 to one lucky winner.
+RetailMeNot is offering a $200 VISA gift card to one lucky winner.
 To enter the giveaway, click here to sign up for RetailMeNot, browse the website and then comment back on this post with the deal you’d like to use for holiday shopping this year.